mariosmorfo/barber-booking-app-frontend/README.md

 - Full administrative access

-- Can create, update, or delete both barbers and users
+- Can create, update or delete both barbers and users

 - Can view all appointments